后端开发:云函数

 - Keep gateway setup and security-rule changes separate from the runtime code.
 They affect access, not the HTTP Function programming model.

 - Do not add HTTP access service configuration when the task is only to create an HTTP Function itself.
-Gateway paths or custom domains are separate access-layer work; anonymous or public invocation requirements should be handled through the function security rule workflow.
+Gateway paths or custom domains are separate access-layer work; public invocation requirements should be handled through the function security rule workflow (note: anonymous login is disabled by default).

 ## Quick decision table